KC-135 reported down in Iraq; rescue underway

 A KC-135 tanker aircraft has crashed over western Iraq, according to U.S. Central Command.

-A spokeswoman for U.S. Central Command, Maj.
+A spokeswoman for Central Command, Maj.
 Emma Thompson, said she couldn’t identify the aircraft’s unit until after the crew’s next of kin has been notified.

-About 100 members of a Washington Air National Guard unit stationed at Fairchild Air Force Base have been activated to support the joint U.S.-Israeli military campaign against Iran, the Washington Military Department confirmed earlier this week.
+About 100 members of a Washington Air National Guard unit stationed at Fairchild Air Force Base have been activated to support the joint U.S.-Israeli military campaign against Iran, the Washington Military Department said earlier this week.

 “We are aware of the situation and Central Command will be the releasing authority on further information,” Shagren said about the KC-135 crash Thursday afternoon.